bswartz/enhancements/keps/sig-storage/20200120-generic-data-populators.md

 will by their nature be too numerous and varied.

 This proposal recommends that we relax validation on the `DataSource` field to allow arbitrary object types to be data sources, and leave the implementation to controllers.
-It includes example implementations to show why this is a safe thing to do.
+This flexibility will allow us to experiment with approaches for data populators.

 ## Motivation